 There are some traits of this in Monsterpocalypse's Green Fury.
 Only now they have dinosaurs.
 Dinosaurs as big and powerful as Godzilla.

 A more humorous example is the "Sierra Club" secret society in Paranoia, who don't let themselves be stopped by the fact that the only animals to protect in Alpha Complex are a few cockroaches.
+The fact that it shares a name with an actual environmental group may be the reason why it's called the "Seal Club" in later editions.

 Quite a few of these exist in Shadowrun, some of them with connections to toxic shamans.